Thanh-Lai/Algorithm-and-Data-Structure/README.md

 # Decription
 A place to keep track of all the programming challenges I have done on Prampt, Leetcode and Codewars.
-Test specs writing using Jasmine.
+Test specs written using Jasmine.

 ## Getting Started
 npm install testem